danielbodnar/awesome-stars/README.md

 - [mage-ai/mage-ai](https://github.com/mage-ai/mage-ai) - 🧙 The modern replacement for Airflow.
 Build, run, and manage data pipelines for integrating and transforming data.
 - [kedro-org/kedro](https://github.com/kedro-org/kedro) - Kedro is a toolbox for production-ready data science.
 It uses software engineering best practices to help you create data engineering and data science pipelines that are reproducible, maintainable, an
 - [eli64s/readme-ai](https://github.com/eli64s/readme-ai) - 🎈 Automated README file generator, powered by GPT language model APIs
-- [gventuri/pandas-ai](https://github.com/gventuri/pandas-ai) - PandasAI is the Python library that integrates Gen AI into pandas, making data analysis conversational
+- [gventuri/pandas-ai](https://github.com/gventuri/pandas-ai) - Chat with your data (CSV, pandas, polars, etc).
+PandasAI makes data analysis conversational
 - [gpt-engineer-org/gpt-engineer](https://github.com/gpt-engineer-org/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.
 - [xtekky/gpt4free](https://github.com/xtekky/gpt4free) - The official gpt4free repository | various collection of powerful language models
 - [muctadir/lama](https://github.com/muctadir/lama) - LaMa, short for Labelling Machine, is an web application developed for aiding in thematic analysis of qualitative data.